Skip to content

 Should Shih Tzus be shaved in summer?

 Moreover, if a Shih Tzu's hair is shaved too short, it can lead to exposure of their skin to harmful UV rays from the sun, which could cause skin damage or sunburn.
-Instead of shaving them, consider opting for a summer cut (also called a puppy cut) that is easier to maintain and keeps your pet cooler.
+Instead of shaving them, consider opting for a summer cut (also called a puppy cut) that is easier to maintain and keeps the pet cooler.

 Should you trim the hair around a Shih Tzu's eyes?